How to Be A Master in Photoshop Pen Tool

 Click again to draw the first segment of your path along the edge of your object using the pen tool.
 You should see a straight line now.
 Also, note that a work path appears in the path panel as soon as the second point is placed.

-Select second point in the image
+Select a second point in the image, Photoshop Pen Tool

 Select a second point in the image